PATIENT EDUCATION

 Chalazion

-Chalazion, also known as a meibomian gland lipogranuloma, is a cyst in the eyelid that is caused by inflammation of the meibomian gland, usually on the upper eyelid.
-Chalazions differ from hordeolums in that they are usually painless apart from the tenderness caused when they swell up.
+Chalazion, also known as a meibomian gland lipogranuloma, is a cyst in the eyelid that is caused by inflammation of the meibomian gland.
+Chalazions differ from hordeolums (or styes) in that they are usually painless apart from the tenderness caused when they swell up.
 A chalazion may eventually disappear on its own after a few months, though more often than not, some treatment is.

 Topical antibiotic eye drops or ointment are sometimes used for the initial acute infection.
 Chalazia will often disappear without further treatment within a month or so.

-If they continue to enlarge or fail to settle within a few months, they may be surgically removed using local anesthesia.
+If they continue to enlarge or fail to settle within a few months, they may be surgically removed using local anesthesia or treated with steroid injection.
 This is usually done from underneath the eyelid to avoid a scar on the skin.
 Rarely chalazia may reoccur and these will be biopsied to help rule out tumors.

 Hordeolum